Fully Automated 2D and 3D Convolutional Neural Networks Pipeline for Video Segmentation and Myocardial Infarction Detection in Echocardiography: MI Detection with 3D CNN

 \section{MI Detection with 3D CNN}

-In this section, we detail the proposed MI detection using a 3D CNN over the segmented echocardiography videos obtained from a 2D CNN.
+In this section, we give details of our proposed MI detection method using a 3D CNN over the segmented echocardiography videos obtained from a 2D CNN.
 However, these segmented videos have a different number of frames and different dimensions.
 In the following section, we give preprocessing details of segmented videos.